lewisdoesstuff/SambaUtils/README.md

 ### Building

 * Building the library from scratch just requires you to download the solution, then build this through your .NET IDE of choice
-* You can also use `dotnet build` from the CLI to build the file.
+* You can also use `MSBuild` from the CLI to build the file.

 ### Installing

 * Add reference to SambaUtils.dll in your .NET Project.
-* You can also add the `SambaUtils` NuGet package from the CLI or your IDE.

 ### Usage